Bruce M. Spiegelman

 Bruce Michael Spiegelman is an American biochemist and cell biologist.
-Since 2008, Spiegelman has been the Stanley J. Korsmeyer Professor of Cell Biology and Medicine at the Dana–Farber Cancer Institute and Harvard Medical School, and Director of the Center for Metabolism and Chronic Disease at the Dana-Farber.
+Since 2008, Spiegelman has been the Stanley J. Korsmeyer Professor of Cell Biology and Medicine at the Dana–Farber Cancer Institute and Harvard Medical School, and director of the Center for Metabolism and Chronic Disease at the Dana-Farber.

 Early life and education

 Spiegelman was raised in Massapequa, New York, US.
 He completed his Bachelor of Science degree from College of William & Mary and his PhD from Princeton University.
 During his time in Virginia, Spiegelman played on their NCAA Division I tennis team.
 Upon finishing his PhD in the laboratory of Marc Kirschner, Spiegelman conducted his postdoctoral training at Massachusetts Institute of Technology (MIT), in the laboratory of Howard Green, where he began working on fat cells.

 Career

 Following his postdoctoral training in 1982, Spiegelman joined the faculty at Harvard Medical School (HMS) and the Dana–Farber Cancer Institute.
 His first few papers were on the cloning of fat-cell selective mRNAs.
 A few years later, Spiegelman and his colleagues found that the adipose tissues express TNF and other cytokines in rodent and human obesity.
-This was the first indication that obesity is characterized by a low level inflammation in the fat tissue.
+This was the first indication that obesity is characterized by a low level of inflammation in the fat tissue.
 In 1994, Spiegelman and his colleagues uncovered the role of PPAR-gamma in fat production, which they believed could lead to the production of new fat cells.
 Then, they displayed that the C/EBP path in cells could be knocked out and PPAR could still produce fat cells.
 As a result of these discoveries, Spiegelman was the recipient of Heinrich Wieland Prize in 1997.
 Two years following the original discovery, Spiegelman and colleagues discovered a transcriptional coactivator called PGC-1 alpha and a sister gene he named PGC-1 beta in 2002.
 PGC1a is a powerful regulator of mitochondrial biogenesis in brown fat, muscle and other tissues.
 PGC1a is also induced in muscle with exercise and promotes some of the cellular and molecular benefits of exercise.
 As a result of these accomplishments, Spiegelman was elected to the American Academy of Arts and Sciences and the National Academy of Sciences.